kluchey/OMG/pages/MCV4U 5-3ii Looking at Specific Examples.md

 	- What is your **strategy** to solve this problem? logseq.order-list-type:: number
 		- {{embed ((682fc283-167a-4783-aa8e-b38c9fbb8ffc))}}
+		- *Solution*.
+			- We need to be knowle
 	- What is your **strategy** to solve this problem? logseq.order-list-type:: number
 		- {{embed ((682fc283-1a69-4041-a488-2832ca1eaf96))}}